diogoleitao/fenixfuzz/README.md

     minimum = 1
     maximum = 20

 __*genmode*__: it specifies how the fuzz patterns are generated.
-Generation-based fuzzing consists of constructing a string from a set of characters (for example) and discarding the string used.
-Mutation-based fuzzing starts from a known-good input, mutates and reuses it (after sending it to the target application) if the result obtained (from the submission) respects a certain heuristic.
+Generation-based fuzzing will use the *fenixfuzz_model* as a starting point; mutation-based fuzzing will start from a known good input (that is, one that is accepted) and mutate and reuse it as long as it produces good results (this is measured by heuristics).
 Accepted values are either *generation* or *mutation*.

     genmode = generation